rusty-snake/fedora-extras/README.md

 fedora-extras
 =============

-Additional package for Fedora, missing in the offical repositories and RPMFusion.
+Additional package for Fedora, missing in the official repositories and RPMFusion.

 Currently this are:
 - brave-browser-bin [abandoned; should still work]